VillagerUnknown/VillagerCoin/README.md

 Loot table weights and rolls can be configured through the options.

+_While some mods may include vanilla loot tables, coins will only be included in structures added by mods if they have included coins in the loot tables.
+You can find data packs that provide compatibility at https://github.com/VillagerUnknown/VillagerCoin/wiki/Villager-Coin-Addons_

 ## Mob Drops

 Coins can optionally drop when a player kills Humanoid mobs, Bosses, and Shulkers.